-As a result of this suspension, the State is currently spending more and collecting less.
-Public debt, already high, will increase, but there are limits; taxes will soon be used as the usual tool to raise revenues.
-How the State will obtain additional revenues, either through new taxes or by harsher tax audits, is still to be seen; probably both methods will be employed.
+As a result of these suspensions and the economy's abrupt slow down, the State is currently spending more and collecting less.
+Public debt, already high, is increasing, but there are limits; taxes will soon be used as the usual tool to raise revenues.
+How the State will obtain additional revenue, either through new taxes or by harsher tax audits, is still to be seen; probably both methods will be employed.